 Ms. Mucha originally joined the Company in 2001, as senior vice president, Communications, for the ABC Broadcast Group and the ABC Television Network.
 In this role, she oversaw the communication strategy and implementation of all external and internal communications.
 She also had oversight of public service campaigns, audience information, internal publication and the ABC Foundation.

 Prior to joining The Walt Disney Company, Ms. Mucha served as director of communications and senior policy advisor to New York State Governor George Pataki.
 In these roles, she counseled him on a broad range of public policy and other issues and successfully positioned him for re-election, earning a national reputation for her communication strategy and political expertise in the process.
 The New York Times described her role as expanded beyond communications, “to include virtually every major decision made by the Governor.”

 Ms. Mucha previously served as communications director for United States Senator Alfonse D’Amato, managing his successful re-election campaigns in 1986 and 1992.
 She originally joined Senator D’Amato’s team in 1982 as a press representative.

-Recognized for her communications strategy and skill, Ms. Mucha has been named one of the 100 Most Important In-House Communicators in the World by The Holmes Report, and is also on PR Week’s Top 50 Industry Elite list.
-She is a member of the Arthur Page Society and The Seminar.
+In 2012 Ms. Mucha received the prestigious Matrix Award from New York Women in Communications, Inc. She has also been named one of the 100 Most Important In-House Communicators in the World by The Holmes Report, PR Week’s Top 50 Industry Elite and was recognized on PR Week’s Power List for 2014.